bikeshaving/crank/README.md

 # Crank
-## JSX-based components with functions, promises and generators.
+## Write JSX-based components with functions, promises and generators.